cameronelliott/LimeVideoSDK/docfx_project/index.md

 ## Future Work
 Currently the SDK provides only the codec building blocks of typical video and media handling systems.
 We hope one day to includes functions such as MP4, RTMP, RTSP/RTP, and possible others.
+Contact us if your company is looking to sponsor projects like these @contact